J-1 Visa Patient Service Representative Jobs

 Check home-country residency rules before the offer stage

-Some J-1 participants are subject to a two-year home-country physical presence requirement after their program ends, which affects whether you can change to H-1B or another status in the U.S. Verify your situation through USCIS before committing to a host offer.
+Some J-1 participants are subject to a two-year home-country physical presence requirement after their program ends, which affects whether you can change to H-1B visa or another status in the U.S. Verify your situation through USCIS before committing to a host offer.

 Patient Service Representative J-1 Visa: Frequently Asked Questions